 The plugin measures the acceleration along the three axes: x,y and z.
 We have decided that the plugin will trigger a fall event when vector sum of acceleration sqrt(x^2 +y^2+ z^2) is less than 0.3.
 The threshold has been acquired by analyzing the accelerometer values during various drops with contemporary smatphone.
 This threshold may not work on every phone, and the threshold might need to be adjusted depending on the phone used.
 If selcected threshold doesn’t match the real-life fall event’s accelerometer values the plugin could result in false positives or false negatives depending on wether the threshold is too high or too low.

 Another strong assumption that the plugin software has, is that the phone would be in a free fall during an actual building collapse.
 In theory it would seem probable that phones among other objects would be in a free fall just enough to trigger the fall detection.
 Altough we haven’t been capable on testing system functionality in a realistic situation.
 It is unsure what kind of values the accelerometer will record during collapse and the values could depend on the location of the phone inside the building and wether the phone can fall freely or if encounters obstacles like other objects during the collapse and thus doesn’t enter a free fall.
 Multiple free falls could be also detected with phones during an earthquake without the building being collapsed.
 The phones could, for example, fall from tables at the same time in multiple locations inside the building.

+One constraint that the phone has is that the floating point calculations needed to calculate the vector sum of the three accelerometer axis are very calculation-heavy operations.
+When the calculations are made several times in a secon it is very demanding on the smartphones processor.
+Increased processor usage consequently shortens the battery lifetime in smartphones.

-Assumptions regarding the server
+Assumptions and constraints regarding the server

 Another assumption upon the fall defining algorithm is that when a fall event is observed by the server it generates a circle with a radius of 125 meters at the location of the event. once this happenens the server waits for a pre-defined time(timewindow) of ‘60’ seconds and registers all the incoming clients as a group of fall event. we assume when there are more than two fall events in the same circle that there will be probability of a building collapsed in the center coordiate of the circle.
 The probability varies depending on the number of fall events in a circle as well as the number of fall events that are registered in a group by the server.